 A look at Security Vulnerabilities in Code

-Operating systems and apps in today’s world are linked over the internet and are updated on a regular basis.
-The majority of the time, these updates are done to address issues rather than introduce new features.
+Operating systems and apps are linked over the internet and are updated regularly.
+These updates are done to address issues rather than introduce new features.
 As a result, the system is more resistant to newly installed viruses and malware.

 What Are Vulnerabilities?

-In the process of developing and coding technology, sometimes mistakes occur.
+In the process of developing and coding technology, mistakes sometimes occur.
 A bug is the result of these mistakes.
-While bugs aren’t necessarily dangerous (except in terms of the technology’s potential performance), many of them may be exploited by malicious actors, which are referred to as vulnerabilities.
-Vulnerabilities can be used to induce software to behave in unexpected ways, such as gathering information on the existing security defenses.
+While bugs aren’t necessarily dangerous, many of them may be exploited by malicious actors, which are referred to as vulnerabilities.
+Vulnerabilities can induce software to behave unexpectedly, such as gathering information on the existing security defenses.

-When a bug is proven to be a vulnerability, MITRE classifies it as a CVE, or common vulnerability or exposure, and assigns a CVSS (Common Vulnerability Score System) score to represent the risk it poses to your business.
+When a bug is proven to be a vulnerability, MITRE classifies it as a CVE or common vulnerability or exposure.
+Then it assigns a CVSS (Common Vulnerability Score System) score to represent the risk it poses to your business.
 Vulnerability scanners use this central list of CVEs as a reference point.

-In general, a vulnerability scanner will scan your environment and compare it to a vulnerability database, which has a list of known vulnerabilities.
-The more information the scanner has, the more accurate its results will be.
-Developers may utilize penetration testing to determine where the flaws are so that the problem can be repaired and future mistakes can be prevented once a team has received a report of the vulnerabilities.
+A vulnerability scanner will generally scan your environment and compare it to a vulnerability database.
+The more information the scanner has, its results will be more accurate.
+Developers may utilize penetration testing to determine where the flaws are.
+By doing so, the problem can be repaired, and future mistakes can be prevented.

 Vulnerabilities Due to Coding Errors

-Software developers start with a specification that explains what the software will do (for example, when button A is pressed, display Account Information).
+Software developers start with a specification that explains what the software will do.
+For example, the account information is displayed when button A is pressed.
 Functional requirements serve as the foundation for developers’ work.
 A functional “bug” is created when a functional need does not operate as expected.

 When features aren’t implemented correctly, security vulnerabilities or defects might arise.
-When button A is pressed, for example, all accounts’ information is displayed.
+When button A is pressed, all account information is displayed.
 Alternatively, the functionality may operate, but it can be used by threat actors to get access to sensitive data.
-Unexpected usage scenarios that cause the program to “break” or behave in unexpected ways must be accounted for through security.
+Unexpected usage scenarios that cause the program to “break” or behave unexpectedly must be accounted for through security.

 What are the main security vulnerabilities?

 A security vulnerability is a defect, mistake, or weakness discovered in a security system that might be exploited by a threat agent to penetrate a protected network.
-There are many different types of security vulnerabilities, however, the following are some of the most frequent.
+There are some of the most frequent types of security vulnerabilities:

-Broken Authentication: When authentication credentials are stolen, malicious actors can hijack user sessions and identities in order to impersonate the original user.
+Broken Authentication: When authentication credentials are stolen, malicious actors can hijack user sessions and identities to impersonate the original user.

-SQL Injection: One of the most common security vulnerabilities, SQL injections, is to access database content by injecting malicious code.
-An SQL injection that is successful can allow attackers to steal sensitive data, fake identities, and engage in a variety of other malicious actions.
+SQL Injection: SQL injections can access database content by injecting malicious code.
+It can allow attackers to steal sensitive data, fake identities, and engage in various other malicious actions.

 Cross-Site Scripting: A Cross-site scripting (XSS) attack, like a SQL Injection, injects malicious code into a website.
-On the other hand, a Cross-site scripting attack targets website users rather than the website itself, putting sensitive user information at risk.
+It targets users rather than the website, putting sensitive user information at risk.